psimsa/git-tools/README.md

 - `--use-branch, -b <branch>`: Use specific branch instead of master/main

 ### `git repo tidy-branch`
 Creates a clean, squashed commit from your current branch and rebases it onto another branch (master/main by default).
+The process includes:
+1. Creating a backup branch from the current branch
+2. Deleting the current branch
+3. Recreating it from the target branch
+4. Merging and squashing the backup branch into the new branch
+5. Committing the changes

 **Usage:**
 ```bash